 But what if you are there for dinner?

 Well, then almost anything goes.
 How are the kids?

 How much did you pay for this house? (just kidding!)

 Other convenient topics: COE prices (Certificate of Entitlement to drive a car in Singapore; one must bid for this certificate before he can drive on the roads; bidding can go as high as $50,000 and above), housing prices, sales promotions and government hand-outs.

-The average Singaporean expects the government to offer hand-outs as a “bonus” when the economy does well.
+The average Singaporean expects the government to offer hand-outs as a “bonus” when the economy does well and when it does not do well.
 Any topic related to money and purchasing of possessions is a welcomed topic.

 Asking about the prices of possessions and personal belongings are treated as part of getting-to-know-you conversation.

 If you are asked, “How much did you spend on your trip to Phuket?”, you might want to respond with “Not much.
 What about your holiday in Shanghai?”

 Singapore’s education system ensures that its citizens are bilingual.
 Singaporeans speak English and Mandarin (or their mother tongues, which are usually Chinese dialects, Indian dialects or Malay dialects).

 The official language for commerce is English but most public signages in Singapore also combine Malay, Indian and Mandarin languages, such as seen on this poster.
 If someone tries to speak to you in languages other than these, do not pay any attention.